saref/frustration-index-UBQP/README.md

 You need the following software installed on your computer to be able to run the code:

 1-Anaconda (Python 3.7 version) which allows you to run a Jupyter code.
-It can be downloaded from https://www.anaconda.com/distribution/
+It can be downloaded from https://www.anaconda.com/distribution/.
+You must select your operating system first and download the corresponding installer.

 2-Gurobi Optimizer (versions 8.0 and above are recommended) which can be downloaded from http://www.gurobi.com